-In this tutorial, we will show you how to install and configuration Mail-in-a-Box on Ubuntu 16.04.
+In this tutorial, we will show you how to install and configuration Mail-in-a-Box on Ubuntu 16.04 LTS.
 For those of you who didn’t know, Mailinabox is free and open-source software that deploys a complete full-stack email solution with a well-managed server control panel in few simple minutes.
 Deploying our own well-managed email server is pretty easy with Mailinabox now.
 It is designed to handle SMTP, IMAP/POP, spam filtering, webmail, and since the server itself is handling our DNS, we’ll get an off-the-shelf DNS solution optimized for mail.
-Mailbox has the ability to host multiple domains email and provides webmail, contacts, calendar synchronization, and IMAP/SMTP server setting so that we can access our emails with mobile devices and desktop emailing clients.
+Mailbox has the ability to host multiple domains email and provides webmail, contacts, calendar synchronization, and IMAP/SMTP server setting so that we can access our emails with mobile devices and desktop email clients.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘